-Even though National Ice Cream month is in July, we love the sweet treat year-round.
-And although my love for ice cream is innate, much like the love of a child, it was nurtured from a young age by my grandfather.
+My love for ice cream is innate, much like a child’s love, it was nurtured from a young age by my grandfather.

 As such, I have compiled a list of must-try creameries in the Atlanta area for you and your little ones.
 I’ve noted some of my favorite flavors many change with the season.
 Be it a local shop, Saturday breakfast, or nearby hiking trail, make sure to include some constants in the lives of your little ones – things for them to look back on and remember with sweet memories and sticky fingers.

 A Guide to Atlanta’s Favorite Ice Cream Spots

 - Honeysuckle Gelato – Honeysuckle Gelato began as a food truck before moving into specialty food stores and now, finally, a brick & mortar location in Ponce City Market.
 If you, too, have been spoiled by this Italian-style ice cream while abroad, give Honeysuckle a try.
 I love the Fig & Honey flavor for something different.

-- Butter & Cream – This is another Atlanta-based shop that is newer to the scene than the others but still scooping up delicious, from scratch ice cream in the Decatur square.
+- Butter & Cream – This is another Atlanta-based shop that is newer to the scene than the others but still scooping up delicious, from-scratch ice cream in Decatur square.
 In addition to the classics, you can find decadent flavors like Butterscotch Brownie and Cashew Creme Brulee.

 - Sweet Treats (Marietta Square) – No limits here.
 With their special hand-dipped ice cream machine, you can let your creativity run wild (or choose a store favorite from their long list of combinations).
 Fruit, nuts, candy and even syrup choices like amaretto and Kahlua make for some non-traditional cool treats.
 Our favorite is chocolate with amaretto.
 They will also make a special treat for your four-legged kids too!